 The Kavango region is a malaria area, and travellers must consult with their doctors on malaria precautions before entering the area.

-Tambuti is a small Lodge beautifully perched above the Kavango River overlooking the floodplain.
+Tambuti is a small Lodge located near Rundu town, beautifully perched above the Kavango River overlooking the floodplain.
 We are one of the rare lodges looking at the river without getting wet feet, thus we are also open during the flood season, all year …see more for bookings / enquiries and info.